 Ardsley Internal Medicine is composed of Internal Medicine providers (Internists) who specialize in the prevention, diagnoses, and treatment of acute and chronic illnesses that affect adults.
 Ardsley Internal Medicine is a multi-site practice.
 The Concord location is within two miles of Carolinas HealthCare System NorthEast in Concord, NC.
 The second practice site is located in Harrisburg, a growing suburb of Charlotte.
 Providers at the clinics include physicians, a nurse practitioner, and pharmacists.
-Patients are referred by their primary care providers to pharmacist-led clinics that specialize in medication management in the areas of: anticoagulation, diabetes mellitus, polypharmacy, and weight loss management.
+Patients are referred by their primary care providers to pharmacist-led clinics that specialize in medication management in the areas of anticoagulation, diabetes mellitus, polypharmacy, and weight loss management.
 Pharmacists assess patients during clinic visits, review pertinent laboratory data, perform point-of-care testing, determine appropriate therapy, and initiate therapeutic plans.
-Two expanding areas of practice for the clinical pharmacists are Continuous Glucose Monitoring and performing Medicare Annual Wellness Visits.
+Two expanding areas of practice for the clinical pharmacists are Continuous Glucose Monitoring (CGM) and performing Medicare Annual Wellness Visits (AWVs).
 The pharmacists at the Harrisburg location are already doing Medicare Annual Wellness Visits for the site.
 This will be coming in 2017 for the pharmacists at the Concord location.
-Ardsley is also a teaching and rotation site for 4th year pharmacy students from the UNC Eshelman School of Pharmacy and Wingate University.
+Ardsley is also a teaching and rotation site for 4th year pharmacy students from the UNC Eshelman School of Pharmacy and Wingate University School of Pharmacy.
 Pharmacists also serve as drug information providers to the medical staff and patients.
 This includes providing information on medication dosing, drug interactions, product availability, prescription assistance programs, and affordable medication alternatives, to name a few.

 Located inside Carolinas HealthCare System NorthEast, Concord Internal Medicine is composed of practicing physician assistants, primary care physicians and pharmacists.
-Pharmacists are located in office to provide management of anticoagulation, diabetes, heart failure, annual Medicare wellness visits, COPD, and osteoporosis.
-Pharmacists are involved in Continuous Glucose Monitoring (CGM) placement and interpretation.
+Pharmacists are located in office to provide management of anticoagulation, diabetes, heart failure, COPD, and osteoporosis, as well as perform AWVs.
+Pharmacists are involved in CGM placement and interpretation.
 This data is used to fine-tune insulin regimens.
 Patients are referred by primary care providers to pharmacist-led clinics which operate according to protocol driven management.
-Pharmacists assess patients through clinical visits and interviews, review laboratory data, determine appropriate therapy and document with progress notes.
-Medication and laboratory value ordering, as well as scheduling follow-up is also completed by pharmacists during clinic visits.
+Pharmacists assess patients through clinical visits and interviews, review laboratory data, determine appropriate therapy, and document through progress notes.
+Medication and laboratory value ordering, as well as scheduling follow-up, is also completed by pharmacists during clinic visits.
 Providers at Concord Internal Medicine have expressed gratitude for the pharmacy services provided and enjoy utilizing pharmacists to optimize patient care.
 The inter-disciplinary team consists of frequent collaboration between pharmacists and mid-level providers.

-Population Health Care Teams consist of a RN manager, health advocate, and pharmacist.
+Population Health Care Teams consist of a nurse manager, health advocate, and pharmacist.
 These teams are geographically distributed throughout the Charlotte Metro areas to provide patient care to rising risk patients.
 These patients have had an admission within a year and have multiple comorbidities and medications.
 The care teams provide inter-disciplinary care coordination, medication titration, and coaching to facilitate patient self-management of their health.
-Technology is utilized by the care teams to facilitate efficient and on-demand patient touches.
-These pharmacists work independently and covering numerous practice sites per region.
+Technology is utilized by the care teams to facilitate efficient and on-demand patient interactions.
+These pharmacists work independently and cover numerous practice sites per region.
 These teams provide pharmacist access to multiple practices that do not include embedded pharmacy services.

-Located in a vibrant African-American community with growing Southeast Asian and Latin patient populations.
-CMC Biddle Point Family Practice serves as an urban health center and training program.
-They work closely with the Mecklenburg County Health Department.
-Medical residents work alongside with pharmacy residents at the site.
+Located in a vibrant African-American community with growing Southeast Asian and Hispanic patient populations, CMC Biddle Point Family Practice serves as an urban health center and training program for both medical and pharmacy residents.
+The clinic works closely with the Mecklenburg County Health Department.
+Medical residents work alongside the pharmacy residents at the site as well as on rounds with the family medicine service at CMC Mercy.
 Clinical pharmacy services offer anticoagulation, diabetes mellitus, and asthma patient care to diverse patients.
-CMC Biddle Point Family Medicine houses a dispensing pharmacy to serve the prescription needs of patients receiving care at CMC Biddle Point or Elizabeth Family Medicine.
-The CHS clinic pharmacies provide cost effective care to the medically under-served.
+CMC Biddle Point Family Medicine houses a 340B dispensing pharmacy to serve the prescription needs of patients receiving care at CMC Biddle Point or Elizabeth Family Medicine.
+The Carolinas HealthCare System clinic pharmacies provide cost effective care to the medically under-served.
 Under guidelines approved by the Pharmacy and Therapeutics Committee, the clinic pharmacies interchange some medications to lower costs for our patients.
 Manufacturer patient assistance programs are also utilized.